Police use drone to arrest Anderson man on battery warrant

 He violated those terms in 2019 and was sentenced to serve 1,454 days at the Indiana Department of Correction.

-Court records show that Delaware County issued a warrant for Dillard's arrest in October for violation of a suspended sentence following a conviction for possession of methamphetamine.
+Court records show that Delaware County issued a warrant for Dillard's arrest in October for violation of a suspended sentence after a conviction for possession of methamphetamine.